Business Case Development

 Through 2020, we supported the NSW Government Digital Channels team to develop their detailed business case (including cost-benefit analysis) and to progress through Gateway review processes.
 This was all done whilst the Digital Channels team were preparing to launch the nsw.gov.au beta site and then delivering a whole of government digital communications response to the COVID-19 pandemic.

 As the OneCX Program is progressively rolled out, it’s making it easier for customers to access the information they need, without having to understand or navigate the structure of government.
+Around 2.74 million people are visiting nsw.gov.au each month and, at the end of 2025, more than 190 websites have been migrated and/or decommissioned.

 NSW Environment Protection Authority - Asbestos Coordination, Clean-Up, and Awareness Initiative